 Docs / Integration Tutorials /

-Facebook Conversion Tracking And Attribution – How To Set Up
+Facebook (Meta) Conversions API Integration – How To Set Up

 Send Purchases and other conversions attributed by Able to Meta (Facebook) Conversions API.